webcenter-fr/elasticsearch-operator/documentations/kibana/kibana-with-external-cluster-sample.md

-# Kibana with managed cluster sample
+# Kibana with external cluster sample

 In this sample, we will deploy Kibana that use external Elasticsearch cluster (or cluster not manafed by this operator).